koengr/QCforBusiness/_essentials/myths.md

 ---
 layout: default
-title: 6 Four myths about quantum computing
+title: "Four myths about quantum computing"
 nav_order: 6
 ---

-## Four myths about quantum computing
+# Four myths about quantum computing

-### Myth 1: Quantum computers can try a huge number of solutions at once
+## Myth 1: Quantum computers can try a huge number of solutions at once

 This myth derives from the concept of superposition: if a qubit can represent the numbers 0 and 1 at the same time, then a mere 1000 qubits